Sustainability brand: Sustainability brand name selection

 In the course of choosing the right name, Sustainability brands must first –just like brand names in the conventional sense- follow well-established rules.
 In general, a good brand name should consider three areas: memorability (distinctive short name, evoking emotions...), strategic fit (they should relate to the actual product; ability to expand to other brands) and legal (legal protection under trade mark law etc.)

 Sustainability Brands however go one step further and incorporate something that conveys the notion of social and/or ecological awareness.

-A popular example is “Better Place”, a global provider of electric vehicle networks and services that works in a joint venture with Renault Nissan Alliance Motor Company to promote the use of electric cars.
-The founder, Shai Agassi, was intrigued by a question posed at the World Economic Forum in 2005 "How do you make the world a better place by 2020?".
+A popular example is Better Place, a global provider of electric vehicle networks and services that works in a joint venture with Renault Nissan Alliance Motor Company to promote the use of electric cars.
+Its founder, Shai Agassi, was intrigued by a question posed at the World Economic Forum in 2005: "How do you make the world a better place by 2020?"

 Thus the name Better Place.
 It is not related to the product (electric vehicle) but to much wider social and ecological issues (depletion of natural resources, emissions...), which the company addresses or rather offers the solution for.

 Sustainability brand names can be part of a new product launch, an extension to an existing (conventional) brand or be so new to the market that they create a product category themselves.
 Each of these approaches has specific strategic implications.